National Maritime College of Ireland

 Students are at the heart of any college.
 Here at NMCI it’s no different.
 Due to the nature of life at sea, our students come from very diverse backgrounds and have a very broad age profile.
 Most come directly from second level schools and colleges, however, many are seasoned seafarers returning to gain further qualifications so that they can advance in their careers at sea.

 There is a cafeteria where breakfast, lunch, and hot meals are served.
-NMCI has a hall for indoor sports and a gym equipped for weight training.
-NMCI students registered with Cork Institute of Technology are entitled to avail of facilities and sports clubs on the main campus in Bishopstown.
+NMCI has a hall for indoor sports, an allweather pitch, and a gym equipped for weight training.
+NMCI students registered with Cork Institute of Technology (CIT) are entitled to avail of facilities and sports clubs on the main campus in Bishopstown.
 There are very active diving and sailing clubs which use the facilities at NMCI, as well as soccer and rugby clubs.

-As a constituent college of Cork Institute of Technology, NMCI students can request materials from other CIT Libraries and can access online databases subscribed to by CIT Library.
+As a constituent college of CIT, NMCI students can request materials from other CIT Libraries and can access online databases.

 Visit the NMCI website for more information.